Andrae-Traz04/Ordering_System/README.md

 ## API Endpoints

-All endpoints are prefixed with `/api/`.
-Protected endpoints require a token in the request header:
+All protected endpoints require a token in the request header:
 ```
 Authorization: Token <your-token>
 ```